prashantpaidi/MindSquad/.kilocode/rules/memory-bank/tech.md

 - No authentication middleware implemented

 ### Frontend Constraints
-- Create React App setup (ejecting not recommended)
+- Vite setup with @tailwindcss/vite plugin
 - React 19 syntax and features
+- Tailwind CSS v4.1.17 utility-first approach
 - No Redux or other state management libraries
 - No TypeScript (currently JavaScript only)